Poster Slam Competition

 - What is your coolest and most unexpected result?

 Please email firstname.lastname@example.org with any questions!

 - Presentations should not extend beyond 15 minutes.
 After all the presenters in the session have presented, there will be 15 minutes for questions for all of the presenters.

-What format should my PowerPoint be?
+In what format should my PowerPoint presentation be?